stelzinga/MF/Management_Framework-Appendix.md

 - Revenue model

 ### Management
-Understanding the manner in which the above items are optimized using POLC.
+Understanding the manner in which the above items are optimized using POLC, and which Business Functions are important to the Venture.

 ### Business Model Types
 There are various ways to set out the key elements of the Planning Function in simple overviews.
 Such representations can be used together with, or in, the Tactical Plan.